imrefazekas/harcon-flow/README.md

 - {}: websocket and rest
 - (): web pages

-One of the signs can be places before any actors in the definition as follows:
+One of those signs can be places before any actors in the definition as follows:

 ```javascript
 -> {}B : perform =>